 The EU FMD itself is a relatively brief, 14-page legal document that is directed at the European Union member states.
-There are currently 28 Member States, including the United Kingdom (UK), which is in the process of leaving the EU, but, interestingly, the UK intends to continue participating in the FMD.
-There are other countries outside the 28 member states who have also announced their intention to participate, including Switzerland, Iceland, Liechtenstein, and Norway.
+There are currently 28 Member States, including the United Kingdom (UK), which is in the process of leaving the EU, but, interestingly, the UK intends to continue participating in the EU FMD.
+There are other countries outside the 28 member states that have also announced their intention to participate, including Switzerland, Iceland, Liechtenstein, and Norway.
 Europe is a big pharmaceutical market, second only to the United States.

-The FMD was enacted by the European Commission in 2011.
+The EU FMD was enacted by the EU's European Commission in 2011.
 It lays out the logical and legal justification for taking Union-wide action against falsified medicines, and then it directs the EU member states to enact standardized regulations to protect the drug supply chain from falsified medicines.

 Most importantly, it directs the passage of, a delegated act that requires safety features on prescription drug packages.
 The FMD did not provide any clue as to what a “safety feature” was, but always referred to them in plural… as in multiple features on each package.